Honda Civic (eighth generation): Type R

-Honda debuted a Type R concept for the European Civic at the 2006 Geneva Motor Show; the Type R, basing on the three-door hatchback developed for the European market, has a 2.0-litre 201 bhp (150 kW) at 7800 rpm inline-4 cylinder engine.
+Honda debuted a Type R concept for the European Civic at the 2006 Geneva Motor Show; the Type R, basing on the three-door hatchback developed for the European market, has a 2.0-litre, 201 PS at 7800 rpm inline-four engine.
 The suspension uses MacPherson struts up front and a torsion beam in the back, while the car itself was initially thought to be lighter than the standard Civic as dictated by Honda Type R philosophy.
 Sophisticated handling aids such as traction control were initially thought to be completely eschewed for a purer, more soulful driving character.
 In the end, Honda did include a modified version of their VSA (Vehicle Stability Assist) that was specifically tuned to the car so as to better adhere to said philosophy.
 The Type R went on sale in the UK in February or March 2007, and is scheduled to reach Australia in July the same year.

 The JDM/Asian 4-door Civic Type R went on sale on March 29, 2007.
-The Type R powered by an uprated K20A 2.0-litre i-VTEC engine producing 225 hp at 8000 rpm (Available in Japan and Malaysia only), while the other markets have 201 hp at 7800 rpm and comes with a specially tuned sports suspension that includes new Brembo brakes.
+The Type R powered by an uprated K20A 2.0-litre i-VTEC engine producing 225 PS at 8000 rpm (Available in Japan and Malaysia only), while the other markets have 201 PS at 7800 rpm and comes with a specially tuned sports suspension that includes new Brembo brakes.
 The prototype Type R was used as the official car of the Formula 1 2006 Japanese Grand Prix.
 This will mark the first time that Honda will produce two separate distinct Civic Type R models.

 Mugen's Civic RR, the Type R sedan's uprated model, is available in Japan.
-The Mugen RR sheds an additional 10 kg (22 lbs) off the standard Civic Type R's weight, coming in at 2733 lb.
-The Mugen RR's engine is rated at 240 hp at 8,000 rpm, an additional 15 hp over the normal JDM Type R, and produces 160 lbft of torque at 7,000 rpm.
+The Mugen RR sheds an additional 10 kg off the standard Civic Type R's weight, coming in at 1255 kg.
+The Mugen RR's engine is rated at 240 PS at 8,000 rpm, an additional 15 PS over the normal JDM Type R, and produces 212 Nm of torque at 7,000 rpm.

 Complementing the added power and decreased weight are a new bodykit, upgraded brakes all around, a retuned suspension, new wheels and tires, and logo-emblazoned Recaro sport buckets.
 Only 300 cars, all painted Milano Red, were made available.